Chalukya dynasty: Literature

 The Aihole inscription of Pulakeshin II (634) written by his court poet Ravikirti in Sanskrit language and Kannada script is considered as a classical piece of poetry.
 A few verses of a poet named Vijayanaka who describes herself as the "dark Sarasvati" have been preserved.
 It is possible that she may have been a queen of prince Chandraditya (a son of Pulakeshin II).
-Famous writers in Sanskrit from the Western Chalukya period are Vijnaneshwara who achieved fame by writing Mitakshara, a book on Hindu law, and King Someshvara III, a noted scholar, who compiled an encyclopedia of all arts and sciences called Manasollasa.
+Famous writers in Sanskrit from the Western Chalukya period are Vijnaneshwara who achieved fame by writing Mitakshara, a book on Hindu law, and King Someshvara III, a noted scholar, who compiled an encyclopaedia of all arts and sciences called Manasollasa.

 From the period of the Badami Chalukyas, references are made to the existence of Kannada literature, though not much has survived.
 Inscriptions however refer to Kannada as the "natural language".
 The Kappe Arabhatta record of c.
 700 in tripadi (three line) metre is the earliest available work in Kannada poetics.
 Karnateshwara Katha, which was quoted later by Jayakirti, is believed to be a eulogy of Pulakeshin II and to have belonged to this period.
 Other probable Kannada writers, whose works are not extant now but titles of which are known from independent references are Syamakundacharya (650), who is said to have authored the Prabhrita, and Srivaradhadeva (also called Tumubuluracharya, 650 or earlier), the possible author of the Chudamani ("Crest Jewel"), a lengthy commentary on logic.

 The rule of the Western and Eastern Chalukyas, however, is a major event in the history of Kannada and Telugu literatures respectively.
 By the 9th–10th centuries, Kannada language had already seen some of its most notable writers.
 The "three gems" of Kannada literature, Adikavi Pampa, Sri Ponna and Ranna belonged to this period.
 In the 11th century, Telugu literature was born under the patronage of the Eastern Chalukyas with Nannaya Bhatta as its first writer.

 Badami Chalukya country

 Army

 The army was well organised and this was the reason for Pulakeshin II's success beyond the Vindyas.
 It consisted of an infantry, a cavalry, an elephant corps and a powerful navy.
 The Chinese traveller Hiuen-Tsiang wrote that the Chalukyan army had hundreds of elephants which were intoxicated with liquor prior to battle.
 It was with their navy that they conquered Revatidvipa (Goa), and Puri on east coast of India.
-Rashtrakuta inscriptions use the term Karnatabala when referring to the powerful Chalukya armies.
+Rashtrakuta inscriptions use the term Karnatakabala when referring to the powerful Chalukya armies.